Brian Josephson: Early interest and Transcendental Meditation

-Josephson became interested in philosophy of mind in the late sixties and, in particular, in the mind–body problem, and is one of the few scientists to argue that parapsychological phenomena (telepathy, psychokinesis and other paranormal themes) may be real.
-In 1971, he began practising Transcendental Meditation (TM), which had been taken up by several celebrities, including the Beatles.
+Josephson became interested in philosophy of mind in the late 1960s and, in particular, in the mind–body problem, and is one of the few scientists to argue that parapsychological phenomena (telepathy, psychokinesis and other paranormal themes) may be real.
+In 1971, he began practising Transcendental Meditation (TM).

-Winning the Nobel Prize in 1973 gave him the freedom to work in less orthodox areas, and he became increasingly involved – including during science conferences, to the irritation of fellow scientists – in talking about meditation, telepathy and higher states of consciousness.
+Winning the Nobel Prize in 1973 gave Josephson the freedom to work in less orthodox areas, and he became increasingly involved—including during science conferences, to the irritation of fellow scientists—in talking about meditation, telepathy, and higher states of consciousness.
 In 1974, he angered scientists during a colloquium of molecular and cellular biologists in Versailles by inviting them to read the Bhagavad Gita (5th – 2nd century BCE) and the work of Maharishi Mahesh Yogi, the founder of the TM movement, and by arguing about special states of consciousness achieved through meditation.
 "Nothing forces us," one scientist shouted at him, "to listen to your wild speculations."
 Biophysicist Henri Atlan wrote that the session ended in uproar.

 In May that year, Josephson addressed a symposium held to welcome the Maharishi to Cambridge.
 The following month, at the first Canadian conference on psychokinesis, he was one of 21 scientists who tested claims by Matthew Manning, a Cambridgeshire teenager who said he had psychokinetic abilities; Josephson apparently told a reporter that he believed Manning's powers were a new kind of energy.
 He later withdrew or corrected the statement.

 Josephson said that Trinity College's tradition of interest in the paranormal meant that he did not dismiss these ideas out of hand.
 Several presidents of the Society for Psychical Research had been fellows of Trinity, and the Perrott-Warrick Fund, set up in Trinity in 1937 to fund parapsychology research, is still administered by the college.
 He continued to explore the idea that there is intelligence in nature, particularly after reading Fritjof Capra's The Tao of Physics (1975), and in 1979 took up a more advanced form of TM, known as the TM-Sidhi program.
 According to Anderson, the TM movement produced a poster showing Josephson levitating several inches above the floor.
 Josephson argued that meditation could lead to mystical and scientific insights, and that, as a result of it, he had come to believe in a creator.